Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 **SLA** (Service Level Agreement) : Commitment for uptime and connectivity

-## Device Hardening

-Hardening is the action to take some common sense security measures to protect a device :
-- change credentials
-- password policy
-- upgrade firmwares
-- patch/update libraries and softwares
-- use secure protocols
-- disable unused ports
-- use key rotation
-- kill unnecessary services (ie. Telnet)
-- ...

-For example on a Windows server, we can go to "Services" and stop/disable all Remote Desktop services.

-### Honeypot and Honeynet

-Those are decoy servers and networks with intentional security flaws to attract attacks.
-They keep attackers away from the real routers and servers, and allow to analyze the attacks (types, IPs, ...)

 ### Data Loss Prevention (DLP)

 DLP is a strategy to prevent sensitive data to leak outside the corporate network.